 Ask me again in 24 hours.

-Written by Leanne Dyke: Leanne is a keen outdoor enthusiast across several disciplines, enjoying white water kayaking, mountaineering, ice-climbing and caving.
+Words and images by Leanne Dyke: Leanne is a keen outdoor enthusiast across several disciplines, enjoying white water kayaking, mountaineering, ice-climbing and caving.
 Although working full time in Finance she spends every moment she can escaping from the office into the wild and is a firm believer that you can still plan your own remote adventures despite working in a demanding business sector.